Meson properties and symmetry emergence based on the deep neural network: Numerical results of the meson width predictions

 where $\Gamma_i$ and $\Gamma_{\bar i}$ denote the widths of the particle $i$ and its antiparticle, respectively.
 Then we can define the root mean square violation coefficient $A_C$ to denote the overall violation of charge conjugation symmetry of the model for all mesons,

-The obtained result indicates that the model makes almost the identical width predictions for particles and their antiparticles.
+The obtained result indicates that the model makes almost identical width predictions for particles and their antiparticles.
+To further validate the charge conjugation symmetry on the unseen data, we also presented the behaviors for charge conjugation symmetry on undiscovered particles in \autoref{F-C-symmetry}, where the undiscovered particles are indicated by the dashed markers and the meson masses are based on the theoretical predictions of the famous GI model\,\cite{GI1985}.
+The model still maintains a strong symmetry with a violation coefficient of $A_C = 0.9\%$ and a determination coefficient of $R^2 = 0.9997$, demonstrating robust generalization beyond the training distribution.
 From above analysis, it can be deduced that the trained neural network model is invariant under the charge conjugation transformation.